josh-mc/terminaldigits/README.md

 <!-- badges: end -->

 The package `terminaldigits` implements simulated tests of uniformity and independence for terminal digits.
-For certain paramters, `terminaldigits` also implements Monte Carlo simulations for type I errors and power for the test of independence.
+For certain parameters, `terminaldigits` also implements Monte Carlo simulations for type I errors and power for the test of independence.
 Simulations are run in C++ utilizing Rcpp.